“Tar Heels in the Valley”

 Far from home, North Carolinians played a pivotal role in many of the actions in Virginia’s Shenandoah Valley during the Civil War, from Stonewall Jackson’s early campaigns to the epic fights of the 1864 Shenandoah Campaign.
 On Saturday, October 23, 2021, the Shenandoah Valley Battlefields Foundation will present a Civil War conference, “Tar Heels in the Valley”: North Carolina Soldiers in the Shenandoah Valley, that will look back on the experiences of those North Carolina soldiers.

 Held at the North Carolina Museum of History in Raleigh, North Carolina, the conference will focus on famous personalities such as Gen. Stephen D. Ramseur, the experiences and hardships of everyday foot soldiers, and battles such as Harper’s Ferry, Second Winchester, and Cedar Creek.
-Speakers will include Keith Bohannon, Jeff Felton, Michael Hardy, Scott Mingus, and Brian Steel Wills.
+Speakers will include Keith Bohannon, Michael Hardy, Charles Knight, Scott Mingus, and Brian Steel Wills.

 Cost: $30; $27 for SVBF members.
 Pre-registration is required.

 For more information call, 540-740-4545.
 PLEASE NOTE: THIS EVENT HAS BEEN CANCELLED.

 9am: Welcome and Introduction – Keven Walker

 9:30am: “There Never was Such a Campaign”: W.D.
 Pender and Harpers Ferry in 1862 – Brian Steel Wills

 10:30am: Tar Heel Soldiers, Food, and the Shenandoah Valley – Michael Hardy

 11:30am: Tar Heels at the Second Battle of Winchester, 1863 – Scott Mingus